dc-feb-2017-cohort/justin-ning/README.md

 Here are some more changes
 more changes
 How are you doing today, Ning? :)
 Hey Justin! good, how about you?
+I'm fast